nicholassung97/nicholassung97/README.md

 ### Hi there 👋
+🔭 I’m currently working as a Machine Learning Research Engineer at Institute of High Performance Computing (IHPC), Agency for Science, Technology And Research (A*STAR), Singapore.
+I am completing my one-year research attachment under the National Science Scholarship (PhD).

+🌱 I’m currently working on projects involving Physics-Based Machine Learning in terms of its applications and optimsation.

+⚡ Outside of work, I also enjoy travelling and playing sports (Football, Pool, Table Tennis, Tennis)

 <!--
 **nicholassung97/nicholassung97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.